imran1008/static-web/README.md

 ---
 `static-web` is a template system that consumes a set of template HTML files as well as an input dataset and produces a finalized HTML document.

+Project status
+---
+This project is under heavy development and is in its very early stage.
+It is nowhere near function complete.

 Motivation
 ---
 Most, if not all, modern web frameworks are very dynamic.
 They are completely driven by JavaScript and they require a running database(s) and/or service(s) for even the most basic functionality.
 The dynamic nature of these frameworks give it a lot of flexibility but it also introduces fragility to the system.
 Here is a list of disadvantages of a dynamic web site: